 Vanderbilt values the worldview international students bring to our program.
 In addition to a dedicated International Recruiting and Relations Director, we offer resources and scholarships specifically for international candidates.

-No. We seek students from a wide variety of backgrounds.
-Diversity in all forms—academic, professional, cultural, ethnic, gender, geographic, socioeconomic and so on—is an important component of the Vanderbilt MBA experience.
+We seek students from a wide variety of backgrounds.
+Diversity in all forms—academic, professional, cultural, ethnic, gender, geographic, and socioeconomic—is an important component of the Vanderbilt MBA experience.

-No. Most top business schools do not accept transfer students or transfer credits.
-If we do admit an individual who is already enrolled in another full-time MBA program, we will not accept transfer credits.
-The student will be expected to complete all 62 credits required for the Vanderbilt MBA degree.
+No. We are unable to not accept transfer students or transfer credits.
+If we do admit an individual who is already enrolled in another full-time MBA program, transfer credits will not be accepted and the student will be expected to complete all 62 credits required for the Vanderbilt MBA degree.

 The Admissions Committee considers each candidate individually.
 Admission is always based on individual credentials.